Ichthyander Project

 The Ichthyander Project was the first project involving underwater habitats in the Soviet Union in 1960s.

 Inspired by information on experiments on underwater habitats abroad (in particular, by Jacques Cousteau's Conshelf), the members of the amateur diving club "Ichthyander" in Donetsk embarked on the project of their own at a site by Tarkhankut Cape, Crimea.

+The name is taken from the name of the protagonist of the Soviet film Amphibian Man.